 Amazon Rainforest, Brazil/Peru/Ecuador

-The Amazon Rainforest can be found in more than one country, and Brazil accounts for about 60% of it.
-A complex ecosystem on the site consists of dense forests, rivers, floodplains, and upland areas, providing various habitats that house a great number of plant and animal species.
-Additionally, the Amazon River is a 6,400 km river that stands as the second-longest river in the world and has historically been the core of the existence of the rainforest.
+The Amazon Rainforest spans more than one country, with Brazil accounting for approximately 60% of it.
+The site features a complex ecosystem comprising dense forests, rivers, floodplains, and upland areas, providing diverse habitats that support numerous plant and animal species.
+Additionally, the Amazon River is a 6,400 km river, the second-longest in the world, and has historically been at the core of the rainforest’s existence.

 Key areas for tourists include: